Sakela17/frontend-nanodegree-arcade-game/README.md

 #### Playing the game
 The goal is simple, get a hero character to move across the gray bricks towards the water without getting hit by the swiftly moving enemy bugs.
 Each time a character reaches the water, the score increases by ten points and the character is reset back to the starting position.
 A player wins and the game is ended after 100 points are accumulated.
 A player is given 3 spare lives that are displayed in the upper left corner as red hearts.
 A heart is removed when a hero character collides with an enemy bug.
-Player loses and the game gets reset when no hearts are left.
+When no hearts are left, Player loses and the game is reset.

 #### Movement and Controls
 Navigate a hero character by using the main up/right/left/down arrow keys on the keyboard.